Our Services

 Red light therapy is a powerful tool, but it works best when combined with proven strategies:

 If your symptoms include thoughts of harming yourself, severe appetite or weight changes, or persistent hopelessness, reach out for help immediately.
-For concerns that need evaluation but aren't emergencies, try using a free Medically approved LLM Symptom Checker Chat Bot to help determine whether you should see a doctor and what type of care might be most appropriate.
+For concerns that need evaluation but aren't emergencies, you can quickly check your symptoms with our AI-powered symptom assessment tool to determine whether you should see a doctor and what type of care might be most appropriate.

 Always speak to a healthcare provider before starting any new therapy, especially if you're taking medications or have preexisting medical conditions.
 A doctor can help tailor treatments—pharmacological or non-drug—to your unique situation.